-We have audited the accompanying financial report of Transport Workers' Union of Australia - Western Australian Branch (the Reporting Unit), which comprises the statement of financial position as at 31 December 2023 and the statement of comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, notes comprising a summary of significant accounting policies and other explanatory information, the Operating Report, the Committee of Management's statement, the subsection 255(2A) report and the Officer Declaration Statement.
+I have audited the financial report of Transport Workers' Union of Australia, Western www.htspartners.comau Australian Branch (the Reporting unit), which comprises the statement of financial position as at 31 December 2024, the statement of comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to PO Box 199 the financial statements, including a summary of material accounting policies, the Western Australia 6979 committee of management statement and the s255(2A) report.

+In my opinion:
-In our opinion, the accompanying financial report presents fairly, in all material aspects, the financial position of Transport Workers' Union of Australia - Western Australian Branch as at 31 December 2023, and its financial performance and its cash flows for the year ended on that date in accordance with:

-- a) the Australian Accounting Standards; and - b) any other requirements imposed by the Reporting Guidelines or Part 3 of Chapter 8 of the Fair Work (Registered Organisations) Act 2009 (the RO Act).

-We declare that management's use of the going concern basis in the preparation of the financial statements of the Reporting Unit is appropriate.
+- The accompanying financial report presents fairly, in all material respects, the (1) financial position of Transport Workers' Union of Australia, Western Australian Branch as at 31 December 2024 and its financial performance and its cash flows for the year ended on that date in accordance with the Fair Work (Registered Organisations) Act 2009, including: - Accounting (i) Australian Standards (including Australian Accounting Interpretations); and - any other requirements imposed by the Reporting Guidelines or (ii) Part 3 of Chapter 8 of the Fair Work (Registered Organisations) Act 2009. - (2) The management's use of the going concern basis of accounting in the preparation of the Reporting unit's financial statements is appropriate.